team-watchdog/databank-sri-lanka/README.md

 - Data discovery happens almost by accident.
 Datasets are poorly organized and search functions are non-existent.
 - Data is not machine-readable.
 - The Government Open Data Portal exists ([https://data.gov.lk/](https://data.gov.lk/)) but hasn’t been updated in years making the portal practically useless.
-- Bad data archiving practices/data disappearing into the void.t
+- Bad data archiving practices/data disappearing into the void.

 # Core Platform